 You can click "Add another" file to provide additional files for your students.
 These files can also be provided with templates and solutions.
 If needed, you can set an additional file to "Read only" so that students can access functions in the other files without modifying them.

-On this card, you can upload additional files that students can use for File I/O. (Note: Students can access these files from their programs but they cannot actually view the files.)
+On this card, you can upload additional files that students can use for File I/O. (Note: Students can access these files from their programs, but they cannot actually view the files.)

 Unit tests allow you to call a student's code to make sure the function is behaving as expected.
-Ex: If for the assignment, students must write a function called "addTwoNumbers(num1, num2)" that returns the sum of the two numbers, you can call their function with appropriate arguments in a Unit test.
-Then you can compare the returned value to the value you expect using if/else statements.
+Ex: If, for the assignment, students must write a function called "addTwoNumbers(num1, num2)" that returns the sum of the two numbers, you can call their function with appropriate arguments in a Unit test.
+Then, you can compare the returned value to the value you expect using if/else statements.
 A unit test should return true or false, where true means the student passed the test and false means the student did not pass.

 As you write your test cases, we recommend clicking the "Run tests" button found in the lower right-hand corner of the screen.
 This will help verify that your test cases are able to pass the solution you provided.
-If you the tests fail you might need to make tweaks to either the test cases or the solution itself.
+If the tests fail, you might need to make tweaks to either the test cases or the solution itself.

 If you want to give some test cases more weight than others, you can assign a point value to your test cases.
-You can see in my example above that I left the compare output test at 1 point but I changed the unit test to be worth 5 points.
+You can see in my example above that I left the compare output test at 1 point, but I changed the unit test to be worth 5 points.